mastodon-sc/mastodon-documentation/docs/partD/org/mastodon/mamut/package-index.rst

 Scripting functions
 ===================

-This section documents the main scripting functions  of Mastodon.
+This section documents only the main scripting functions of Mastodon.
-They are grouped in two main classes listed below.
+They are grouped in three main classes listed below.
 See `the scripting tutorial <../../../../partA/scripting_mastodon.html>`_ to learn how to script Mastodon in Fiji.

 .. java:package:: org.mastodon.mamut